Sakura286/libreoffice-riscv64-performance-testing/README.md

 ## News

-good news!
+Good news!
 There is only one order of magnitude difference between the performance of LibreOffice on TH1520 (left) and i7-12700kf (right) ~wink*

 ![some result](pic/2305312346.png)